 House of Hope Kansas City is structured on a phase system.
 Each phase has an increased expectation of responsibility of the prior phase level.
 By learning trust, your teen will also be earning privileges.
 Privileges increase with each level.
 Privileges are important for your teen’s personal growth and maturity as a young man/woman.
 It is important to use these privileges with maturity and responsibility.
 Staff will evaluate your teen’s growth to determine promotion to the next phase.
 To reinforce positive attitudes and actions there is a merit point system that the girls can earn points to use in our merit store.
 If there is something the resident does that is simply cutting corners or forgetful, they are given work duties.
 For issues of the heart, like lying, deception, disobedience or disrespect they are given written assignments.

 During Orientation residents will adjust to living at House of Hope Kansas City.
 Your teen will be helped at every step – as they learn the rules, adjust to the many new faces here, and start making friendships with the other residents.
 You will not see your teen for at least one month or until she has completed Orientation.
 However, you will get a phone call to your teen at the 1-week mark.
-During Orientation each resident will be able to have semi-monthly request for needs only.
 The Main Objective during orientation is to adjust to the program, comply with program rules and submit to authority.

 - Learn the rules and policies